monodot/knowledge-base/_articles/k3s.md

 title: k3s
 ---

-[k3s](https://k3s.io/) is a lightweight Kubernetes distribution "for IoT and Edge Computing":
+[k3s](https://k3s.io/) is a lightweight Kubernetes distribution "for IoT and Edge Computing".

 ## Installation